Ladyhabz1/react-hooks-class-events/README.md

 calling `this.props` in the `render` method will give us access to the same data as calling `this.props` in the `displayTodos` method.

-We could also have written the same functionality all inside the `render`
+We could also have written same functionality all inside the `render`
 method:

 ```jsx